Updated: June 29, 2016

 In the next few weeks, crews will begin the following activities within project boundaries:

 Construction activities under a city of Seattle temporary noise variance

-Beginning as soon as this week, crews will begin landscaping on Foster Island.
+Beginning as soon as the week of June 13, crews will begin landscaping on Foster Island.
 Crews will transport habitat logs from the Old Canal Reserve area using the temporary work bridge and place the logs on Foster Island, near the Arboretum Waterfront Trail (see map below).

 What you can expect: